kiregenofficial/kiregenofficial/README.md

 - 💾 Wisdom: Processor architecture
 - ☕ Hobbies: Drawing, Composing, Reading, Writing
 - 🎮 Gaming: Enthusiast oneself - In a good way
-- ☔ Other: Perfectionist, Rain lover
+- ☔ Other: Perfectionist, Rain lover, Caffeine addict

 ### Debuffs
 - 📝 Hard to write in English, reading is a-ok